 In order to maintain a degree of independence and to ensure the success and relevance of the network and the aligning event series a WIN Steering Committee exists to provide advice to Infrastructure Partnerships Australia.

-- Chair: Shannon Cotter, Partner – Infrastructure Advisory, EY
+- Chair: Shannon Cotter, Infrastructure Advisory Lead – Australia, New Zealand & Asia Pacific, EY

 - Deputy Chair: Rachel Kennedy, Director Operations and Partnerships, Infrastructure Partnerships Australia (on parental leave).